Classical Armenia 3 days, 2 nights/ Sevan, Haghpat, Haghartsin, Gyumri

 The monastery of Haghpat, founded by Queen Khosrovanush (wife of the Armenian King Ashot III) in AD 976, consists of one narthex, two corridor-sepulchers, a refectory, a scriptorium, the Chapel of Hamazasp, a belfry, several chapel-tombs and cross-stones (khachkars)․

 Sanahin used to be the administrative centre and family burial place of the Kyurikyan Bagratids (10th and 11th centuries), as well as the Episcopal residence for the diocese (until the 11th century).
-The Sanahin monastery contains St Astvatsatsin (Holy Mother of God), St Amenaprkich (Redeemer) and St Grigor Churches, narthex, scriptorium, belfry and academy.
+The Sanahin monastery contains 3 churches, narthex, scriptorium, belfry and academy.
 Haghpat and Sanahin Monasteries are placed on UNESCO's World Heritage List.